Skip to main content

 Threat Center Risk Score

-Quickly understand the risk level of a detection, alert, or case.
+Quickly understand the risk level of a case or alert with risk scores.

 A risk score is a measure of how risky a detection, alert, or case is.
 At a glance, you can better prioritize your efforts and decide whether you should spend time and resources on a case or alert.

-The alert or case risk score is a sum of their detection risk scores.
-By default, the alert or case risk score determines the alert or case priority:
+The case or alert risk score is a sum of their detection risk scores.
+By default, the case or alert risk score determines the alert or case priority:

 • Critical – The risk score is greater than or equal to 75.